 Of course, to be effective, haptic devices need to provide a consistent experience, which means the motors need to offer repeatability.
 Here, too, MICROMO came through.
 "The force that I generate is solely based on what I assume is the nominal torque constant of the motor," says Karam.
 "I don't have a quantitative way of really measuring that from system to system but we've made many variations of the same device and I cannot tell the difference when I'm tracking."

 Quanser continues to work with OEMs and researchers alike.
 With its design platform and MICROMO motors, the company can quickly and easily turn concept into product.
-“If a surgeon comes to us and says we want to study needle insertion in operating room, we can design a device that has the right specifications,” Karam says.
-“We have a good working relationship with MICROMO where we consistently go to them for new products and new motors.
+"If a surgeon comes to us and says we want to study needle insertion in the operating room, we can design a device that has the right specifications," Karam says.
+"We have a good working relationship with MICROMO where we consistently go to them for new products and new motors.
 We know how to interface easily with their motors and the encoder packages.
-There's no reason we can't work with them on future products endlessly.”
+There's no reason we can't work with them on future products endlessly."

 And if haptics takes off as Karam and others anticipate, that may well be the case.
-“I don't think we can fathom where haptics is going to go in, say, 20 years, and what will come out of it,” he says.
-“I really believe eventually it can probably touch on every industry.”
+"I don't think we can fathom where haptics is going to go in, say, 20 years, and what will come out of it," he says.
+"I really believe eventually it can likely touch on every industry."